BABAK0T0/WOLF3D/README.md

 ### Built With

-* [Minilibx] - The framework for graphical user interface development
+* [SDL 2.0] - The framework for graphical user interface development